About the Innovation Network on Cultures of Class

 Our network addresses matters concerning social classes of the past and present.
-We bring together academic members from the arts, humanities and social sciences and institutions such as museums, libraries, galleries, and connect them with stakeholders in academia, politics, industry and members of the public.
-Our geographic scope is unlimited we started in Salford but seek to work with people across Britain and beyond.
+We invite a broad membership: academics from the arts, humanities and social sciences, representatives of institutions such as museums, libraries and galleries, stakeholders in industry and politics as well as any interested member of the public.

 Latest posts